God Forgives... I Don't!: Plot

 When Bill returns he sends his gang to search for Cat.
 Bill and two bandits find Cat in a cantina in the nearby Mexican village.
 After his two companions have been shot by Cat, Bill – held at gunpoint – suggests that they share the money, and forget Hutch.
 At Bill's lair the three men that are left there try to get the information from Hutch, but the man Bill assigned to guard Hutch, refuses to open the door.
 While Tago is occupied, Hutch breaks the wooden beam that he is bound to and beats him down.
 Then Hutch shoots the men when they break in through the door.

 At the place of the gold, Cat intends to reproduce his first duel with Bill, but with dynamite instead of fire.
 While the fuse burns away, they move into position to draw, but are interrupted by Hutch, who is holding a rifle and tells them to drop their guns.
 He asks about the gold.
 When Cat says that the box is there but the content may not be the same, he tries to open the box while keeping an eye on the two.
 The fuse keeps on burning, and Bill draws a hidden derringer and shoots Hutch, but a hidden knife thrown by Cat wounds his hand.
 The two pick up their revolvers and shoot.
 Cat wounds Bill's other hand (that he drew with) and also shoots both his knees.
 While Bill crawls towards the kegs of dynamite and tries to bite off the fuse with his teeth, Cat carries the unconscious Hutch to cover.
 Then there is a big explosion.

 In the concluding scene Hutch comes to, lying on the wagon with the bags of gold.
 Cat says that he has to have a bullet taken out of his head and that they will discuss the fate of the gold when Hutch is strong enough to hold a gun.

-A lot of film time is consumed with artistic moving pictures of things like horses galloping in an artistic manner on trails or through water.